ExperimentalFarmNetwork/efn-drupal/modules/contrib/devel/webprofiler/README.md

 If you use Composer to manage dependencies, edit `/composer.json` as follows.

 1\.
-Run `composer require --prefer-dist composer/installers` to ensure that you have the `composer/installers` package installed.
+Run `composer require composer/installers` to ensure that you have the `composer/installers` package installed.
 This package facilitates the installation of packages into directories other than `/vendor` (e.g. `/libraries`) using Composer.

 2\.
 Add the following to the "installer-paths" section of `composer.json`: